RetroReversing/retroReversing/pages/ps1/CrashBandicoot.md

 Crash bandicoot was one of the first 3d platformers that managed to deliver quality gameplay while looking impressive for its time.
 It was created by Andy Gavin and Jason Rubin of Naughty Dog for release on the original Playstation console.

 ## Development Team
-Naughty Dog started with just Andy Gavin and Jason Rubin and later introduced the programmer Dave Baggett and Universal VP Mark Cerny.
+Naughty Dog started development of Crash Bandicoot with just Andy Gavin and Jason Rubin and later introduced the programmer Dave Baggett and Universal VP Mark Cerny.

 They were one of the few developers to sign an agreement directly with Sony, most of the time it was the publisher who signed this aggreement.
 This agreement was known as the "developers agreement" and was notoriously harsh on the developers as Sony wanted to keep strict control over who had access to develop for the platform [^4].